'Dr Death' to opposition batsmen, Alister McDermott is one of the best exponents of the craft of bowling at the end of the innings.

 Ali was still the team's second-leading wicket-taker in BBL|02 despite playing just six of the 10 games, stuck in a queue behind imports Kemar Roach and Thisara Perera during the early stages of the 2012-13 summer.

 He was part of a supreme team bowling effort in the grand final win over Perth Scorchers, taking 2-20 from his four overs.

 Macca was a late call-up on the eve of BBL|01 as an injury replacement for Ben Cutting, but made every post a winner.

 He finished as the inaugural Heat MVP, a stirring achievement, and was one of the priority signings for coach Darren Lehmann after topping the wicket-taking list for the Heat.

-Called up for Australia ‘A’ duties following both BBL seasons, he has been a key man in the XXXX GOLD Queensland Bulls attack in both one-day and first class cricket.
+Called up for Australia ‘A’ duties following both BBL seasons, he has been a key man in the My Foot Dr Queensland Bulls attack in both one-day and first class cricket.

 A keen user of social media, he showed his tweeting skills from mid-air during the off-season when a guest onboard the private jet belong to Linc Energy CEO Peter Bond for a flight across Australia using “clean” fuel produced by Heat major sponsors Linc Energy, and on a promotional trip to Chinchilla.

 Growing in leaps and bounds – we are so excited to have him on board.
 A fine ‘death’ bowler and a pleasure to coach.
 Dependable and decent, Ali is ready to step up again in BBL03!